ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

 What happens in this class?
 First, we tell to the class to inherit from `Hero`, so it keeps all its attributes and methods (including overloads).
 Next, we declare a new `rage` attribute, which this time is set as `private` because there won't be any class inheriting from it.
 Then, we redefine the `receiveDamages` method.
-In it, we use a brand new keyword: `parent`.
+In it, we use a brand new keyword: `super`.
 It is the same as `this`, excepted it refers to the parent class as an instance.
-For example, `parent.receiveDamages()` will call the `receiveDamages()` method of the **parent class**.
+For example, `super.receiveDamages()` will call the `receiveDamages()` method of the **parent class**.
 This way, we don't have to rewrite the calculation of damages and other checkings - which would make a code duplicate, which is a thing to avoid absolutely in development.

 Then, the redefined method increases the rage counter (with a maximum of 20 points) and increases the warrior's attack points, so his attack points will be up to his original value plus 20 points.